edgedb/edgedb/docs/guides/link_properties.rst

 The ``@strength`` property is specified in the *shape* of the ``select`` subquery.
 This is only valid in a subquery *inside* an ``insert`` statement.

-We are using the :eql:op:`detached <DETACHED>` operator to unbind the ``Person`` reference from the scope of the ``insert`` query.
+We are using the :eql:op:`detached` operator to unbind the ``Person`` reference from the scope of the ``insert`` query.

 Updating